-Late hours of watching television, browsing the Internet, or prefer to socialize instead of going to bed regularly at a particular time.
+- Late hours of watching television, browsing the Internet, or preferring to socialize instead of going to bed regularly at a particular time.

-Working in rotational shifts disrupt their sleep-wake cycles.
+- Working in rotational shifts disrupt sleep-wake cycles.
 Airline crews are frequent travelers to different time zones, so they tend to have erratic sleep patterns.

-Concurrent health problems such as sleep apnea, snoring, and periodic limb movement disorder that can disturb a person’s sleep throughout the night.
+- Concurrent health problems such as sleep apnea, snoring, and periodic limb movement disorder can disturb a person’s sleep throughout the night.